das-kaesebrot/wg-interactive/README.md

 ## Configuration options
 #### Environment variables
-- `WGCONFPATH`: Path to look for WireGuard config files for.
+- `WGCONFPATH`: Path to look for WireGuard config files in.
 If not specified, defaults to `/etc/wireguard`